theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 ### Background Processing (Batch Input)

 The following sample shows how to create a purchase order using Batch Input techniques in background processing.
-The transaction for creating a purchase order is ME21.
+The transaction for creating a purchase order is **ME21**.

-{: .box-tip }
-**Tip**: You can use the *TransactionRecorder* tool to generate the C# or VB code for the transaction, see [Transaction-Recorder](../tools/transactionrecorder).

-At the end of the code, the return messages of the Batch Input transaction are processed.
+At the end the code loops over the *Returns* collection to check the *BatchReturn* objects that contain the return messages of the Batch Input transaction.
-The code loops over the *Returns* collection to check the *BatchReturn* objects.

 <details>